AvaJWilliams1/AirBnB-Clone/README.md

 A mocked version of AirBnB

 # Getting Started
-Install the dependencies and run the project in watch mode
+Install the dependencies and run the project
 ```
 npm install
 npm run build